 A Round of Robins by Katie Hesterman, illustrated by Sergio Ruzzier

-I am the biggest fan of Sergio Ruzzier’s illustrations.
-Once again, his art totally captures the essence of the poetic text, in this case, the life of robins.
-First, the robin parents build a nest, then guard their eggs, and eventually raise their baby birds to be independent.
+The artwork captures the essence of the poetic text, in this case, the life of robins.
+The robin parents build a nest, guard their eggs, and raise their baby birds to be independent.
 The rhyming poems are joyful, playful, and fun to read out loud.
 Teachers, you’ll love using these poems in your writing workshop.
-Vibrant action verbs capture the lives of this bird family, “Jumble, jostle, rumble, squirm” or “Wiggle, ship / Squiggle, slip“.
-(Added to: Beautiful Books About Birds)
+Vibrant action verbs capture the lives of this bird family, “Jumble, jostle, rumble, squirm” or “Wiggle, ship / Squiggle, slip.”

 Boom!
 Bellow!
 Bleat!
 Animal Poems for Two or More Voices by Georgia Heard, illustrated by Aaron DeWitt